Semisimplicity and weight-monodromy for fundamental groups: Structure of local Bloch--Kato Selmer schemes

-of presheaves on $\Aff_{\BQ_p}$ (where the right-hand side denotes the presheaf quotient).
-In particular, the representing variety is an affine space: if one chooses a splitting $\D_\dR(\Lie(U))=V\oplus\D_\dR^+(\Lie(U))$ of the Hodge filtration on the Lie algebra of $U$, then there is an isomorphism
+of presheaves on $\Aff_{\BQ_p}$ (where the right-hand side denotes the presheaf quotient of $\D_\dR(U)$ by the right-multiplication action of the subgroup $\F^0\D_\dR(U)$ corresponding to the $0$th step of the Hodge filtration on $\Lie(U)$).
+In particular, the representing variety is an affine space: if one chooses a splitting $\D_\dR(\Lie(U))=V\oplus\F^0$ of the Hodge filtration on the Lie algebra of $U$, then there is an isomorphism

-of presheaves on $\Aff_{\BQ_p}$, where by abuse of notation we also denote by $V$ the associated affine space $\Spec(\Lambda)\mapsto \Lambda\otimes V$.
+of presheaves on $\Aff_{\BQ_p}$, where by abuse of notation we also denote by $V$ the associated affine space $\Spec(\Lambda)\mapsto V_\Lambda$.

 Our aim in this section is to extend this to descriptions of all three Bloch--Kato Selmer presheaves, and in particular to show that under the same assumptions on the weights, they are all also represented by affine spaces.
-In fact, by imitating the arguments in \cite{alex-netan} we will obtain descriptions of the Bloch--Kato Selmer presheaves as (the affine spaces underlying) vector spaces; these descriptions are all canonical, up to a choice of the splitting of the Hodge filtration.
+In fact, by imitating the arguments in \cite{alex-netan} we will obtain descriptions of the Bloch--Kato Selmer presheaves as (the affine spaces underlying) vector spaces; these descriptions are all canonical, up to the above choice of splitting of the Hodge filtration.

-\begin{theorem} Let $U$ be a filtered de Rham representation of $G_K$ on a unipotent group over $\BQ_p$, which is mixed with negative weights.
+\begin{theorem} Let $U$ be a $\W$-filtered de Rham representation of $G_K$ on a finitely generated pro-unipotent group over $\BQ_p$, which is mixed with negative weights.
 Then there are \emph{canonical} natural isomorphisms

-of presheaves for a certain $\varphi$-module $\Vge(U)$ functorially assigned to $U$ (for a precise description, see below).
+of presheaves for a certain $\varphi$-module $\V(U)$ functorially assigned to $U$ (for a precise description, see below).
 These descriptions are compatible with the inclusions~\eqref{eq:BK_presheaves}.

 In particular all three presheaves are representable by affine spaces, and the dimension of these spaces is given by

 where the right-hand side is the sum of the dimensions of the Bloch--Kato Selmer groups.
 If $*\in\{e,f\}$, or if $*=g$ and $U$ is Frobenius-semisimple, the same holds for the descending central series in place of the weight filtration. \end{theorem}